fintonius/FAC_application_website/README.md

 # FAC_application_website

 For the project I want to build my first complete website.
-It's something I have been avoiding doing for most of the time I've been learning web-development as it's quite a daunting task!
-I also haven't been pushed to do it before so have managed to avoid it til now.
+It's something I have been avoiding as it's quite a daunting task!

 I want to showcase as much as I can of the knowledge I have learned over the past year and a half of learning web dev part time.
 I also